 Badlands National Park is located in South Dakota and consists of almost 244,000 acres of mixed-grass prairie, badlands, and Lakota Sioux history.
 The area now known as the park was first inhabited by Indigenous people over 11,000 years ago.

 The Lakota Sioux made their home in the area for centuries before they were forcibly removed by the United States government in the late 1800s.
-In 1916, the area was designated as a national site, and in 1939 it became a national park.
+In 1939, the area was designated as a national monument, and in 1978 it became a national park.

 Today, Badlands National Park is a popular tourist destination, with visitors coming from all over the world to see its unique landscape and wildlife.
 The park is also home to a variety of plant and animal species, including bison, pronghorn antelope, and black-footed ferrets.